Watkins Glen Bridge #14264

 $29.00 – $499.00

 On this trip, I started onto the trail very early in order to photograph with minimal tourists on the narrow path.
-Not long into the morning, I still had to ask my companion to momentarily hold them back to get this clear shot of one of the iconic rock bridges arching over a large waterfall.
+The tour buses begin arriving early here.
+Not long into the morning, I still had to ask my companion to momentarily hold them back to get this clear shot of one of the iconic rock bridges arching over a large flowing waterfall.

-Native Americans were the first to explore here.
-Although there were rudimentary trails from very early on, the current highly developed trail and bridges through Watkins Glen were built by the CCC back in the 1930’s.
-Here we are still enjoying them many years later!
 For more information see the New York State Parks website.
-There is much more scenery around this park in the Finger Lakes region of New York, so plan to stay and explore especially if you enjoy wineries, lakes, and scenic landscapes.
+There is much more scenery around this park in the scenic Finger Lakes region of New York, so plan to stay and explore especially if you enjoy wineries, large lakes, and scenic landscapes.

 Up Next: Wet Rocks One #14118